Maryland Personal Injury Law

 Even after you figure out which law applies, you must decide when this period starts.
-Deciding when "a cause of action accrues" is often a matter of complex legal interpretation and requires substantial case law research.
-It is a good idea to consult a lawyer to help you figure out when your cause of action accrued.
+Deciding when a cause of action accrues is often a matter of complex legal interpretation and requires substantial case law research.
+Consider consulting a lawyer to help you figure out when your cause of action accrued.
 Usually, but not always, the tort cause of action "accrues" on the date when the wrongful action occurs and results in injury.
-Read the Law: Litz v.
-Maryland Department of the Environment, 434 Md.
-623 (2013); Booth Glass Co. v.
-Huntingfield Corp., 304 Md.
-615 (1985).

 One such defense is "contributory negligence."
-In Maryland and other states that adhere to the rule of contributory negligence, you can't legally recover compensation from a person who negligently injured you if you also acted negligently and your own negligence contributed to your injury.
+In Maryland, you can't legally recover compensation from a person who negligently injured you if you also acted negligently, and your own negligence contributed to your injury.
 In other words, if you were also to blame for the injury because you were negligent, you may be barred from recovering anything.
-Read the Law: Coleman v.
-Soccer Ass'n of Columbia, 432 Md.
-679 (2013).

 Another possible defense to a personal injury claim is "assumption of the risk."
-In Maryland, a person is said to have assumed the risk of injury when he or she has full knowledge and understanding of an existing danger and voluntarily exposes him- or herself to that danger.
+In Maryland, a person is said to have assumed the risk of injury when the person has full knowledge and understanding of an existing danger and voluntarily exposes themselves to that danger.
 In other words, if the other side can show that you knew of the danger and you chose to go ahead, you may be barred from recovery.
-Read the Law: Poole v.
-Coakley & Williams Constr'n, Inc., 423 Md.
-91 (2011).